 - O Are fish from the Williston Reservoir and Peace River tributaries high in methylmercury?
 In a recent study, it was found that fish from Williston Reservoir and its tributaries have methylmercury levels similar to fish from natural lakes and rivers in B.C.
 Levels were also lower than the levels of methylmercury in some types of fish sold in stores and restaurants.
 The study2 was funded by the Fish & Wildlife Compensation Program Peace Region. - Can you only eat fish once a month?
 Many types of fish are safe to eat more than once a month.
 Please see the map for details. - Does methylmercury cause cancer?
 Current scientific evidence has not linked exposure to methylmercury from eating fish as a cause of cancer.
 If exposed to high levels of methylmercury, it can harm the brain and nerves and cause issues with memory, concentration, coordination and balance. - Is methylmercury located in the belly fat of fish?
-Methylmercury occurs in all fish tissues.

-Methylmercury occurs in all fish tissues, especially muscle, and cannot be removed by trimming belly fat or cooking the fish.
+Methylmercury occurs in all fish tissues, especially muscle, and cannot be removed by - 2 The 2016 2018 FWCP mercury study report can be found at fwcp.ca/mercury trimming belly fat or cooking the fish.